Pi-hils/CV/README.md

 ## My Motivation
 <p align="center">
 During covid-19 pandemic, I tried to find ways in which I could be of help to others, hence along with 2 others, we created a web directory for victims of domestic abuse called <a href=https://github.com/Pi-hils/Maia>Maia</a>.
-As I was in the midst of completing a HTML, CSS course with <a href=https://codefirstgirls.org.uk/>Code First Girls</a>, I decided to bring the knowledge accumulated from the few weeks of the course onto the project.
-We spent our evenings(after work) and weekends doing standups and continuing with our project.
+As I was in the midst of completing a HTML, CSS course with <a href=https://codefirstgirls.org.uk/>Code First Girls</a>, I decided to bring the knowledge accumulated over the few weeks I had on the course onto the project.
+We spent our evenings(after work) and weekends following Agile methodologies to successfully complete the project.
 Although we were all beginners with no background in programming, I found those few days extremely satisfying and took pride in learning and working with people I did not know.
-Through this project, my communication skills, leadership and problem solving skills were enhanced.Not only did this project solidify my motivation to transition into programming, but it gave me a sense of purpose.</p>
+Through this project, my communication skills, leadership and problem solving skills were enhanced.
+Not only did this project solidify my motivation to transition into programming, but it gave me a sense of purpose.</p>

 <p align="center">I am looking for opportunities where I can continue to learn, whilst solving real-world problems with a team of ambitious people.
 </p>